-Our slow travel route around Macedonia was a bit haphazard as we ended up going back on ourselves based on a recommendation to go to a National Park from a local Macedonian couple who we stayed with.
-Instead, I’m outlining a sensible and well-planned route around Macedonia – even if you’re a slow traveller, you still want to use your time efficiently.
+Our travel route around Macedonia was a bit haphazard, but it worked for us.
+We ended up going back on ourselves based on a recommendation to go to a National Park from a local Macedonian couple who we stayed with.
+Instead, I’m outlining a well-planned travel route for a holiday in Macedonia.

-The best way to get into Macedonia is to arrive in the capital city, Skopje.
-We travelled by bus across from Bulgaria’s capital, Sofia, which took over 5 hours thanks to a disorganised border crossing.
-From here, we travelled across the whole of Macedonia by bus – the buses are pretty ancient but they were always on time.
+This travel route starts in the capital city of Skopje.
+The best way to get into Macedonia is to arrive in the capital city.
+We travelled by bus across from Bulgaria’s capital, Sofia.
+The bus took over 5 hours due to a long wait at the border crossing.
+From Skopje, we continued our holiday in Macedonia by bus.
+The buses in Macedonia are ancient-looking but they were always on time.

 - Start in Skopje, take a trip up Mount Vodno and be sure to take a day-trip to Matka Canyon.